 If we categorize the distances into 14 0.5-km groups. we obtain Table 8.10.
-The area covered in a 0.5-km ring increases with the square of the distance, so that we use the logarithm of this as an offset.
-(Thus, we are implicitly forced to assume that population density is uniform over this area.)
-When we fit a Poisson regression, the null model has an AIC of 53.9 and the saturated model 28, whereas the model linear in distance has 20.9.
+The area covered in a 0.5-km ring increases with the distance, so that we use its logarithm as an offset.
+(Thus, we implicitly assume that population density is uniform over this area.)
+When we fit a Poisson regression, the null model has an AIC of 33.7 and the saturated model 28, whereas the models linear and quadratic in distance have 24.9 and 21.2.
+The coefficients of the